SamuelSwartzberg/flashcardifying_text_temp/math.md

 #### regular and complete graphs

-A ⟮regular graph⟯ is a graph where ⟮each vertex⟯ ⟮has the same amount of neighbors⟯.
+A »⟮regular graph⟯« is ⟮＿a graph＿⟯ where ⟮each ＿vertex＿⟯ ⟮has the same amount of ＿neighbors＿⟯.
-Equivalently, a ⟮regular graph⟯ is one where ⟮each vertex⟯ has ⟮the same⟯ ⟮degree⟯.
+Equivalently, a ⟮＿regular graph＿⟯ is one where ⟮each ＿vertex＿⟯ has ⟮the same⟯ ⟮＿degree＿⟯.
-A ⟮complete graph⟯ is a ⟮regular graph⟯ where ⟮each vertex⟯ is ⟮connected to each other vertex by a distinct edge. (= is adjacent to each other vertex⟯)
-Equivalently, a ⟮complete graph⟯ is a graph with a ⟮degree⟯ of ⟮amount of vertices n - 1⟯.
+A »⟮complete graph⟯« is a ⟮＿regular graph＿⟯ where ⟮each ＿vertex＿⟯ is ⟮is ＿adjacent＿ to each other ＿vertex＿⟯ Equivalently, a ⟮complete graph⟯ is a graph with a ⟮degree⟯ of ⟮amount of vertices n - 1⟯.

 ### illustration